Natalie Portman calls out 'all male nominees'

-(CNN)While presenting the Best Director award alongside Ron Howard, Natalie Portman took the opportunity to point out the obvious: Not a single woman was nominated.
+(CNN)While presenting the award for best director alongside Ron Howard, Natalie Portman took the opportunity to point out the obvious: Not a single woman was nominated.

 "And here are the all male nominees," she said before reading out the list.